 - Provide proof of the location.

 Easy enough, but what are the actual requirements?

 The FHA likes to see “stability”, which they measure by how many units are owner-occupied.
 If a building is owned primarily by investors, property values are likely to fluctuate, which the FHA does not like.
 A unit is considered “owner-occupied” if it is not rented or occupied by a tenant, listed for sale or rent, or has a buyer who has paid escrow but intends to use the property as an investment.
 This can be a touchy subject, but if your governing documents allow for unlimited rentals you can expect to be that getting FHA approval a little more difficult.
-Even if unlimited rentals are not allowed, the FHA will not look kindly on a rental rate of 50% or higher.
+However, if you’ve paid for a reliable escrow service, like this San Diego Escrow Company for example, you should have all of the appropriate legal documentation.
+This should mean that the FHA will be able to brand your home investment as “owner-occupied” eventually.
+Although, even if unlimited rentals are not allowed, the FHA will not look kindly on a rental rate of 50% or higher.

 There are financial requirements as well:

 - The project has replacement reserves of at least 20% of the budget.

 - No more than 10% of the units are in arrears (more than 60 days past due on assessments).
 These condo delinquencies can hurt.

 - The condominium has three years of acceptable financial documents.